idelchi/go-gitignore/README.md

 ## Limitations

-Expects relative paths for both gitignore patterns and input paths.
+- Expects relative paths for both gitignore patterns and input paths.
   Absolute paths are treated as non-ignored.

+- Has a realistic risk of being over-fitted to the test cases ([see contributing](#contributing)).

 ## Contributing